LeeTeng2001/my-git/README.md

 ### Prerequisites

-You should have a working jdk distribution in your machine, I'm using OpenJDK17
+You should have a working jdk distribution on your machine, I'm using OpenJDK17

-* mac brew package manager
+* install openjdk with brew package manager (Mac)

   ```sh
   brew install java